RitoChak/Google-Data-Analytics-Capstone-Complete-a-Case-Study/Google Data Analytics Capstone: Complete a Case Study.md

 ## Process:
 >In this phase, we will clean and transform data while maintaining the data’s integrity.
 Documenting the data-cleaning process is essential to keep track of the changes made to the dataset.

-Here are the steps that I did during this phase
+Here are the steps that I followed during this phase:
 1. Combined all the tables into one data table
 2. Check for null and duplicates
 3. Cleaned the data